qtc-de/beanshooter/README.md

 -----

-*jmx-exploiter* is a *Maven* project.
+*Beanshooter* is a *Maven* project.
 This makes the installation a straight forward process and no manual installation of libraries should be required.
 First of all, make sure that you have *maven* installed on your system:

 ```console